lud/nvir/README.md

 KEY='value with spaces'
 KEY='no escapes \n' # value will have a "\" character followed by a "n".
 KEY='escape \'quotes\' inside'
+# Do not mid Github syntax highlighting :)
 ```

 ### Multiline Strings

-The same rules applies for escaping as in single line values:
+The same rules apply for escaping as in single line values:

 * Double quotes let you write escape sequences.
 * Single quotes define verbatim values.
 No escaping is done except for the